 1. How and when we collect personal data

-· From our websites or mobile applications: As a point of departure, you can use the Site without revealing your identity.
+- As a point of departure, you can use the Site without revealing your identity.
 When you visit the Site or otherwise interact with us online, we collect information about your computer and your use of our website and applications by using cookies.
-We use this information for measuring, at an aggregated level, use of the Site in order to improve its content.
+We use this information for measuring, at an aggregated level, use of the Site, in order to improve its content.

-- When you purchase a product, we may collect personal data relating to the transaction from our dealers for fulfilling the transaction.
-On your request, we may also import information from our dealers, business partners and other third parties.[YIAU4]
+- When you purchase or sell a product or service, we may collect personal data relating to the transaction for fulfilling the transaction and managing the business relationship.
+On your request or in order to pursue our legitimate interests in doing segmentation or supplier relationship management, we may also import information from our dealers, suppliers, business partners and other third parties.

 2. Types of information and data we collect

 When you use the website, we collect personal data and device information to the extent permitted by law.
 Personal data is information, or a combination of pieces of information, that can be used to identify you on an individual basis.
-Depending on the services you use and how you use the Site, we may collect the following categories of data: [ 5]
+Depending on the services you use and how you use the Site, we may collect the following categories of data: